Case study

 In October 2020...

 Pre-production began on their first short film called ‘Quarry’.
-This project is being produced by Fletcher and Floyd as the director of photography (sometimes referred to as DOP).
+The project, including several other students, was directed by Marta Klapan, produced by Fletcher, edited by Jack, and shot by Floyd (sometimes referred to as DOP / Director of Photography).

 “We opened a group chat for communication between students during the 4 months pre-production phase.
 After principal photography had been completed, we decided to keep open the group chat for future projects and collaborations… this quickly turned into the beginning of ‘New Tropic Pictures’,” Floyd explained.

-This was happening during Covid-19 so the group began to run meetups at the University that complied with social distancing rules.
-Later, these meetups turned into weekly meetings where members could plan test shoots and build up skillsets with filmmaking activities they wanted to try out, learn about peers and push their creative inspiration.
-This also offered the opportunity for students to pitch film ideas to one another and find a crew.
+During the peak of COVID-19, the group spent weeks at a time self-isolating in accordance with the law and used the time to write all hours of the day.
+Soon enough, the group began to run meetups at the University that complied with the changing social distancing rules.
+Later, these meetups turned into weekly meetings where members could plan test shoots and build up skillsets together; try out filmmaking activities they wanted to learn; set weekly film challenges; and build relationships with one another.
+The meetings also offered the opportunity for students to pitch film ideas to one another and find a crew.

 As the group progressed, Floyd and Fletcher began to see how beneficial it was to have a group of individuals committed to filming and ready to help one another.
-As the group grew and meetings progressed, Fletcher and Floyd welcomed Jack Stokes to their team as a technical director.
-Jack had previously worked as an editor on two short films called ‘Quarry and ‘The Creative’.
+As the group grew and meetings progressed, Fletcher and Floyd welcomed Jack Stokes to their team.
+Jack first worked with New Tropic Pictures on 'The Creative', their end of first year University film.
+Proving himself as a competent editor and future asset to the production company Jack has since gone on to take up a more integral role in the business, now operating under the title of Technical Director.
+This gives Jack the responsibility of keeping the business up-to-date with technological advancements, including procurement of hardware and software for the business and heading up post-production teams.

 In September 2021...

 New Tropic Pictures began actively working towards the beginnings of a business plan and how it would function as an impact-driven film production company.
-Fletcher said, “We started with meetings to build and curate the brand.
-By dissecting the importance of connecting creatives, giving back to the community, and building a team with one another in mind we were able to establish New Tropic Pictures values, looks and goals for the future.”
+Fletcher said, “We started with meetings to build and curate the brand and its culture.
+By dissecting the importance of connecting creatives, giving back to the community, and building a team with one another in mind we were able to establish New Tropic Pictures values, looks, and goals for the future.”

-In their second year at university, the team continued sharing ideas, gathering industry experience, and gaining knowledge by working on short films and feature films interior and exterior of the University.
-Reflecting on their journey, the pair explained that “at this point, we began opening the group to all film production students, and ultimately, the group had a pool of students across Years 1 - Year 3.”
+During their second year at the University, the team continued sharing ideas, gathering industry experience (both individually and as a team), and gaining knowledge working on short films and feature films interior and exterior of the University.
+Reflecting on their journey, the group explained that “at this point, we began opening the group to all film production students, and ultimately, the group had a pool of students across Years 1 - Year 3.”

 New Tropic Pictures has also focused on giving back to the community by working with charities, such as PTSD999 and RSPCA Derby, on short films to help spread awareness.